Ahoy, matey! The City's model sailboats will return to the P...

 RESPONSE BY PATRICK GOLDSCHMIDT

 Alderman Goldschmidt replied that the snow removal operations carried out last winter were no different from those carried out in previous years.
-In 2010, the College of Aldermen established the priority of the streets for snow removal by decree, and the Service Voirie (Roads Department) is in charge of this task in the city.
-Outside the City, an arrangement was made with the National Roads Administration.
+In 2010, the College of Aldermen came to a decision on which streets would be given priority for snow clearing and, within the confines of Luxembourg, this task is undertaken by the Service Voirie (Roads Department).
+For roads outside the City, an arrangement has been reached with the National Roads Administration.
 If the snow is less than 5 cm deep, it is not removed.
 Two weather stations provide information based on which the amount of salt to spread is calculated.

 In recent years, the amount of salt used has declined by 30% and efforts have been made to improve this rate even more.
 Moreover, sensors installed on the trucks are used to calculate the amount of salt required.
 In 2015, the members of the Bausch and Dieschbourg government, in an answer to a parliamentary question, stated that salt does not have a detrimental effect on plants and animals.
 It takes about four hours to clear snow from the 400 km of roads in the City, depending on the determined order of priority.

-The Service Parcs (Parks Department) tried using anti-slip products in certain places, but the results were not convincing.
-As these products do not melt snow, the latter must be removed before using the anti-slip products.
+The Service Parcs (Parks Department) has tried using anti-skid products in certain places, but the results were less than promising.
+As these products do not melt snow, the snow must first be cleared, and then afterwards, the anti-skid products as well.
 In much the same way, the use of sand and similar products in the 1980s was discontinued because these products damage cars.
 It is true that in Ban de Gasperich, our teams forgot about removing snow from a bicycle path, but an arrangement was found with the National Roads Administration.

 Implementation of a program to help children with their homework